Holiday destinations around Melbourne

 Holiday destinations east of Melbourne

 The wilderness of Gippsland stretches from Melbourne to Victoria's border with New South Wales, covering 542 kilometres (337 miles).
 It offers Victoria's largest coastal wilderness area, Wilsons Promontory, which is threaded with walking tracks and wildlife.
 For more of the unique Gippsland landscape, head out to explore the Gippsland Lakes, a network of lakes, marshes and lagoons covering more than 600 square kilometres (230 square miles).
 Go on a guided tour to see the stalactites and stalagmites of Fairy Cave and the calcite-rimmed pools of Royal Cave or spot wildlife at the Buchan Caves Reserve where you can stay in safari-style wilderness retreats.
-Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Wild Dog and Tambo wineries, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.
+Follow the Gippsland Food and Wine Trail for the freshest seafood along the coast, wines at Dirty Three Wines and Tambo Wine, batch beers and gins at Loch Brewery & Distillery, Prom Country Cheese and a local meal at the Tinamba Hotel.

 Holiday destinations west of Melbourne